lairning/working-area/README.md

 # working-area
-To be used for exploratory work
+To be used for exploratory work and store documents